James City County

 About

-On March 3, 1775, the Virginia Gazette altered the citizens of James City County to the presence of an armed British hip at the ferry landing at Kingsmill:
+On March 3, 1775, the Virginia Gazette alerted the citizens of James City County to the presence of an armed British ship at the ferry landing at Kingsmill:

 A Caution of the Publick.
 Be it known that his Majesty’s armed schooner MAGDALEN, HENRY COLLINS, ESQ. commander, mounting four carriage guns . . .now lies moored opposite to Burwell’s ferry, for the purpose of brining to and searching all vessels going up and down the James river.
 (Note well, masters and owners, that the King pays no costs or damages in his Admiralty courts, whether your vessels, after seizure and libelling, be condemned or not).